Coolshanlan/HighlightTranslator/README.md

 ### :key: Text to Speech<a name="Speak"></a>
 It can speak the input sentences or the translated results, and also can be automatic.
+### :pushpin: Checkbox "input"
+Display InputBox and Translate Button.<br>
+You can type the texts in InputBox and then `press Enter` or `click the Translate Button` to get the translation result.
+### :pushpin: Checkbox "top"
+If the checkbox is checked, the window will always be kept on top.
-### :pushpin: Switch Language Button
+### :pushpin: Checkbox "select"
-It can switch between source and target languages
+When you highlight some content, the translation will be automatically displayed.
 ### :pushpin: Setting Interface
 You can set the config on the menu
 ### :pushpin: Change Dictionary
 Only Google and Cambridge Dictionary supported for now.
 For Cambridge Dictionary, only "English to Chinese" supported
-### :pushpin: Checkbox "top"
-If the checkbox is checked, the window will always be kept on top.
-### :pushpin: Checkbox "select"
-When you highlight some content, the translation will be automatically displayed.
-### :pushpin: Checkbox "input"
+### :pushpin: Switch Language Button
-Display InputBox and Translate Button.<br>
-You can type the texts in Input Box and then `press Enter` or `click Translate Button` to get the result.
+It can switch between source and target languages

 ## :notebook_with_decorative_cover: Google Translate API
 This API can get the translation result from Google Translate